robrich/angular-tutorial/src/chapters/chapter04-bootstrap.md

 Now we need to configure the angular cli to import the bootstrap libraries.

-1. Open the .angular-cli.json file which is the configuration file for our project for the Angular CLI
+1. Open the **.angular-cli.json** file that is in the root of the project.
+This file  is the configuration file for our project for the Angular CLI

+    <div class="alert alert-info" role="alert">In Visual Studio Code you can quickly open a file by using ctrl+p to open the "Go To File" prompt and typing in the file name</div>

+    ```bash
+    .angular-cli.json
+    ```

 1. Find the apps\styles section and replace the section with:

     ```TypeScript